maatlabs/maat/README.md

 Proof-Driven Development (PDD) is software development methodology that emphasizes formal verification and mathematical proofs to ensure the correctness and reliability of code.
 It is an extension of test-driven development (TDD), but instead of relying solely on tests, it uses formal methods to prove properties of the code.

-Source files written in Maat use the `.maat` extension.
+Source files written in Maat use the `.mt` extension.

 ## Getting Started